 Update: The Virgin America Elevate program has been discontinued since the carrier was acquired by Alaska Airlines.
 Learn more about the benefits and how to get a status match with Alaska Airlines Mileage Plan.

 I’m a huge fan of Virgin America.
 I think the airline makes a lot of sense for infrequent travelers.
 You’re not competing with status-holding members, and you get Wi-Fi, in-seat entertainment, and some of the best food / drink options in coach.
-I blogged about a flight I had in Main Cabin Select some time ago.
 So… how does it work?

 Elite qualification is based on “status points,” and the qualification levels are as follows:

 - Gold: 50,000 Status Points Per Year

 For every dollar you spend on Virgin America, you get 5 status points.
 For flights on Virgin Atlantic and Virgin Australia, you earn one status point per mile flown.
 So in order to get top tier status on Virgin America, you need to spend $10K per year on Virgin America.
 You can also get 10,000 status points after $25,000 annual spend on their Virgin America Signature VISA Card.

 What do the status levels get you?
 See below.